 Finally, there came an end to this bold and much-feared outlaw.
 In the course of his wanderings, he came to a mountain overlooking a narrow valley where some of his fellow tribesmen had a little truck garden by a water hole.
 He descended in the night and stole some corn and cabbage to assuage his hunger.

 This act led to his undoing.
 The cabbage belonged to an astute old squaw, who picked up the trail and followed it enough to identify it as belonging to Mouse from certain peculiarities of gait with which she was familiar.

 Returning to the camp, the old squaw set up a hue and cry, which brought about the speedy organization of a well-armed posse to endeavor to capture the murderer.
 Red Eye, the tracker, led the hot pursuit.
 Day and night continued the chase through the flaming red sandstones of the Valley of Fire, then up the Meadow Valley Wash to Cave Springs and back again toward the Muddy River.

 Bonelli had relays of men to provide food and water for the pursuers, as he was determined that the miscreant should not again escape.

-After nearly two weeks of hide and seek, early one morning the posse cornered Mouse at a lonely water hole on a gypsum flat near the Muddy River.
+After nearly two weeks of hide and seek, the posse cornered Mouse early one morning at a lonely water hole on a gypsum flat near the Muddy River.
 Here the outlaw made his last stand.

 Cursing and screaming, Mouse exchanged shot for shot with his pursuers.
 However, his pistols were no match for the high-powered rifles of the posse.
-The savage murderer finally fell with his body literally riddled with bullets.
+The savage murderer finally fell, with his body literally riddled with bullets.
 Thus was avenged the deaths of Davis and Stearns, and the whole countryside felt relief from the sinister shadow of the Indian Mouse.